-Often the more you discuss sleep with your three-year-old, the more they misbehave, especially at bedtime.
-Many parents try to convince their kids that sleep is good and that they need to listen.
+Typically the more you discuss sleep with your three-year-old, the more they act out around sleep.
+Many parents try to convince their kids that sleep is good for them and that they need to listen.

-It sounds to me as if you are trying to convince your daughter that sleep is good.
+Suggestions or convincing where a rule needs to be in place can create insecure feelings.
+You may be trying to convince your daughter that sleep is good.
 Sleep should not be something you convince your child to do; it is a rule.

-Imagine every time you got into the car; you spent half an hour convincing your child that sitting in her car seat was great.
+Imagine every time you got into the car, you spent half an hour convincing your child that sitting in her car seat was great.
 You may find yourself standing by the car for hours before you can go anywhere!

 Remember that convincing never really works.
 Convincing your child to do something they do not want to do will get you locked into a negotiation with your child.
 Negative attention is still attention.
 And while that may seem odd, kids will happily take negative attention over no attention any day of the week.

-Ask yourself, is sleeping up to her?
+Ask yourself, is sleeping up to my child?
 Does she get to choose?
-Is it a rule that you, as the parent, set in place?
+Is it a rule you, as the parent, set in place?
 Is it a "try this veggie, you will like it, please try it?" kind of moment or an "Everyone in the family eats vegetables."

 Negotiating, convincing, and getting mad are all ways to have your kid think, "Wow, they have no idea what they are doing!".
-Try to stay grounded and remain calm and don't play into a game or drama.
-Is the convincing keeping you engaged in the very dynamic you want to avoid?
+Stay grounded, remain calm, and don't play into a game or drama.
+Is the convincing keeping you engaged in the dynamic you want to avoid?